mattermost/mattermost-handbook/operations/operations/publishing/publishing-guidelines/documentation-style-guide.md

 When writing for Mattermost, always think about the audience that will be reading your writing.
 Mattermost’s audience can vary, but we typically communicate with a technical audience and want to present Mattermost as being a friend of the practitioner in development, IT, and operations.
 It must be accurate and clear, be presented with a style and tone that is appropriate for technical or educational content, and easy to navigate.

-When writing educational content the audience is placed at the center of attention, opposing technical documentation where it is the documents content.
+An exception is **Customer Education** content where the audience is placed at the center of attention, as opposed to technical documentation where it is the document's content that is the primary focus.

 ## Document structure

 Structure and organization are an important part of a document's ease of use and its understandability.
 Information should be organized and presented in a logical order, with similar subjects grouped together in the same section.
 In most cases, a document has a title, an introductory paragraph, and one or more sections.

-Try to keep only one topic in a page, with the exception of educational guides.
+Try to keep only one topic in a page.
 Shorter topics are easier to reuse in other documents, are easier to write and edit, and are easier to translate.

+An exception to this is **Customer Education** content which can cover multiple topics per page.

 ### Document title